Menithal/Blender-Metaverse-Addon/README.md

 Work in progress module to try to stream line some "gotchas" when converting avatars to TE.

-- A new Panel on the `3D View`'s right tool set is added, labled `MVT: TowerUnite Tools`
+- A new Panel on the `3D View`'s right tool set is added, labeled `MVT: TowerUnite Tools`
 - Armature Tools
     - `Add TU Armature` - Adds an Armature which is compatible with Tower Unite
     - `Clean Shapekeys` - Utility function to quickly remove all shapekeys from a model